Marvel999/java-tutorial-programs/README.md

 ## What I'll be doing with this repository

-One day in the foreseeable future I will have solved all the challenges on.

 Constructive criticisms or code reviews of any kind are very much welcome.

-If you have any questions about the Concept you can find here on Google ;), feel free to contact me **manishjobs1999@gmail.com**.
+If you have any questions about the Concept you can find on Google :) and feel free to contact me **manishjobs1999@gmail.com**.